 3. Before rewriting, ask for an explanation.

 The beauty of problem solving is that for most problems, there are many solutions.
-So, we may feel compelled to impose our personal approaches on existing solutions.
+Sometimes, we feel compelled to impose our personal approaches on existing solutions.
 How many times have you thought "The code isn't clean"?
 How many afternoons have you spent pondering the use of outdated conventions?

 Meditation: Why do men have nipples?
 I'm sure there's a good reason.